Advanced Configuration¶

 Language Support¶

-specifies the primary language.
-Any alternative languages get detected using the contents of locale_dirs
+language specifies the primary language.
+Any alternative languages get detected using the contents of locale_dirs.

 For example, with a primary language of en, and es and fr as detected translations, the sitemap look like this: